Chinu82/Demo_Repository/README.md

 # Demo_Repository
-It is a demo Repository.<hr>
+It is a demo repisitory<hr>
-author : Cin Shu
+practice